 Think of Snapchat influencer marketing as word of mouth advertising on steroids.
 Companies can enlist well-known tastemakers with polished social media chops, and deploy them to support a brand with the creativity and spontaneity that only Snapchat can provide.

 As you prepare to launch your influencer marketing campaign on Snapchat, keep the following tips in mind.

 Approach Snapchat influencers based on their communication preferences, whether it be via e-mail or telephone.
-Most influencers will explicitly state how to contact them on their Twitter or LinkedIn profiles.
+Most influencers will explicitly state how to contact them on their X, formerly Twitter or LinkedIn profiles.
 From there, introduce your brand, the purpose of your outreach, and your project as a whole.

 “Create an outreach message that defines your brand’s unique position.
 It will differentiate your company from the other brands contacting the same influencer,” says Matthew Kinsman, founder of Base Creative.